Last updated June 4, 2026

 What the science shows: in animal and lab studies, BPC-157 does genuinely impressive things.
 It promotes angiogenesis (the growth of new blood vessels needed for healing), accelerates tendon-to-bone and Achilles repair, and reduces inflammation, partly by activating the FAK-paxillin cell-migration pathway and upregulating growth-hormone receptors in tendon cells (Molecules, 2014; Ortho & Wellness).

-The reality check — and it’s a big one: as one set of doctors put it bluntly, “unless you’re a rat, you probably can’t extrapolate this data.”
+The reality check — and it’s a big one: as one set of doctors put it bluntly, “unless you’re a rat, you probably can’t extrapolate this data” (peptide expert discussion).
 Human evidence is extremely limited — essentially one small Phase 1 safety trial and a tiny ~12-person knee study, with no long-term safety data.
 BPC-157 is not approved by the FDA or Health Canada, cannot be legally prescribed or sold as a supplement, and is on the World Anti-Doping Agency’s S0 “Non-Approved Substances” banned list (Operation Supplement Safety; McGill OSS).
 If you compete in any tested sport, it’s an automatic ban.
 Real recovery still comes from the unglamorous fundamentals: progressive loading, sleep, protein, and managing training volume.

 TB-500 (thymosin beta-4)